-This page provides a list of current and past consultations with government (some of them informal), and our response where we have made one.
+This page provides a list of current and recent past consultations with government (some of them informal), and our response where we have made one.

 CLOSED: Feed into a refresh of Historic England’s and the University of York’s Statements of Significance on-line tool